marcelina-hasiak/cyber-market/readme.md

 - `npm run start` to start devserver and watch sass changes
 - `npm run compile:sass` to compile sass to css
 - `npm run build:css` to compile sass, add prefixes and compress css

+## Author
+Marcelina Hasiak - Design and coding.

+## License
+For personal use only.
+Do not distribute.